Create invoices on iPhone and iPad

 Yes.
 Sequential invoice numbers keep bookkeeping organized, help with audits, and make it easy to track disputes or payments.

 Absolutely.
-Add a PO or reference field whenever a client needs to match your invoice to their internal purchase records.
+Add a PO or reference field whenever a client needs to match your invoice to their internal purchase record

 Yes.
 Use the notes or terms area for payment windows, accepted methods, late fees, or project-specific clauses.